 Set on the north bank of the Guadalquivir River, Cordoba was the capital of Spain in the Roman and Moorish times.
 Even though it used to have 1 million inhabitants, today Cordoba is one calm city in Southern Spain with some of the best-preserved remnants of both the Moorish era and the reconquest of Spain.
 You must wander through the cobbled streets of the Jewish Quarter or the enigmatic ruins of the Medina Azahara just outside the city.

 After you admire these gorgeous landmarks, keep exploring the Jewish quarter and its beautiful white homes with blue flower pots.
-Be sure to check out its beautiful Calleja de las Flores (little street of flowers), it is indeed fragrant and colourful at any time of year.
+Be sure to check out its beautiful Calleja de las Flores (little street of flowers), it is indeed fragrant and colorful at any time of year.
 The rest of the Old Town is also spectacular as it is one of the largest old towns in Europe and is, of course, protected by UNESCO.
 It is well-known for its patios, large interior courtyards that offered very much needed shade.

 We can’t wait to go back to Spain and, hopefully, we made you at least consider visiting this extraordinary country.
 Trust us, you’ll want to move there when you experience its beauty.